dalaing/falling-blocks/blog/posts/part1/cycle.md

          -> GameState
          -> IO ()
 gameLoop r s = do
+  -- render the game
+  render r s
   -- update the GameState based on the events s' <- doEvents s
-  -- render the game
-  render r s'
   -- check to see if the user has quit let q = hasQuit s'
   -- if not, keep going